cap-js/docs/about/best-practices.md

 :::

 Queries can also be created programmatically at runtime, for example to send queries to a database.
 For that we're using *human-readable* language bindings, which in turn create CQN objects behind the scenes.
-For example, like that in Node.js (both creating the same CQN object as above):
+For example, like that in Node.js (both creating the same CQN object as described earlier):

 ::: code-group